netdata/netdata/docs/netdata-cloud/signing-in.md

-# Registering for and signing in to Netdata Cloud
+# Registration and signing in

 To use the features of [Netdata Cloud](README.md), you must first register an account with Netdata Cloud and associate your first Netdata node with the Netdata Cloud [registry](../../registry/README.md). **Netdata Cloud is entirely free for all Netdata users**, and does not store any metrics created by your machines.
 You keep your data—Netdata Cloud just connects it all together.